Some drugs are toxic.

 The word endogenous refers to any compound that is found and produced within the human body itself.
 Serotonin is one example, DMT is another—as powerful endogenous entheogens they can invoke mystical experiences when we dream.
 Because these entheogens possess the same basic structure as neurotransmitters, they are able to cross the human blood-brain barrier which allows them to have a dramatic effect upon human consciousness.
 In essence, we are all biologically and chemically sympathetic with these compounds:

 Ancient initiates also used the fly agaric mushroom Amanita muscaria.
-This fungus contains trace amounts of DMT.
-In the language of the ancient Sumerians the word manna means both ‘plant’ and ‘pine’.
+This fungus is noted for its hallucinogenic properties which derive from the psychoactive constituents ibotenic acid and muscimol.
+Muscimol is a potent, selective agonist for the GABAA receptor that produces sedative, depressant and deliriant effects.
 The Amanita muscaria mushroom grows almost exclusively beneath pine trees; it cannot live without them and remains a symbiont.

 When given Amanita muscaria the body begins to produce a superconductor called Pinoline.
 Pinoline induces cell replication in a state that is otherwise only activated in the womb and during a Near Death Experience (NDE).
-The pineal gland may then start to produce 5-MeO-DMT, a hormone that is highly luminiscent due to the amount of phosphene that it transmits onto the visual cortex.
+Under the instructions of the pituitary gland, the pineal gland may then start to produce 5-MeO-DMT, a hormone that is highly luminiscent due to the amount of phosphene that it transmits onto the visual cortex.
 Eventually, the brain synthesizes DMT.
 This chemical has come to be known as the spirit molecule.
 It is the visual ‘third eye’ neuro-transmitter.

 Even at the very roots of our Christmas tradition is the secret of the Amanita muscaria mushroom.
 The legend of Santa Claus derives from shamans in the Siberian and Arctic regions who dropped into homes with bags full of magic mushrooms as presents in December.
 Santa wears red and white clothing and his sled is pulled by reindeer (famous for their play after eating this fungus).